stephangriesel/telerik-blogs/state-of-javascript-2019-whitepaper_React.md

 As well, if you are using the KendoReact library in your web development and are looking for a Hooks version of your favorite StackBlitz demos for KendoReact, I have a growing list of demos I have converted to use Hooks over on Dev.to: [KendoReact Components (Functional Hook Style)](https://dev.to/httpjunkie/kendoreact-components-functional-hooks-style-2h2e) as well as an article that encourages developers to get started with Hooks ASAP: [Can I Use react Hooks yet?](https://dev.to/httpjunkie/can-i-use-react-hooks-yet-35o9)

-### The Biggest Impact on React Considering JavaScript
+### React's Impact in 2019

-React has always done things a little bit different than anyone else.
+The ecosystem I think will be the biggest impact for React in 2019 because of  Hooks comes this wave of operations that you can hook into, the possibilities seem endless.
 The most popular state management library in JavaScript is Redux, which is completely separate from React in the fact that it is framework agnostic, you can use it with Angular, Vue, React, Vanilla JS, whatever.
 It's one of the reasons why Redux is so popular, as well we has other tools that although not tied to React, owe their popularity to the fact that they are standard tools for most people building React applications.

-[GraphQL](https://graphql.org/) is the along with Redux are finding a great footing in 2019 and dominate usage because of the fact that they are not specific to React.
+[GraphQL](https://graphql.org/) will see more adoption in 2019 and their growth is not specific to React.
 Look specifically for GraphQL to make a major contribution to JavaScript and become a prolific way of building APIs in 2019.

-This is a huge win for the JavaScript community and ecosystem, having tools that are agnostic but also help make up a strong ecosystem around React gets a kind of double bump factor.
-They are used because they are standard in React, but again their utility is seen by other folks not even using React.
-This year will be nothing short of amazing when it comes to the adoption of these technologies.
+it will be a huge win for the JavaScript community and ecosystem as a whole, not just React, having tools with ties close to React but are also agnostic help to ensure extended growth outside of the React community.
+I think we will see a lot of adoption of these related technologies and ideas.

+Hooks are already inspiring other areas of JavaScript and to be honest the concept or Hooks are not new with React.
+Other libraries are already using something similar.

+Check out @Getify's [TNG-Hooks](https://github.com/getify/TNG-Hooks), [how to build your own React Hooks](https://reactjs.org/docs/hooks-custom.html) and one of the [collections of Hooks on Github](https://github.com/nikgraf/react-hooks).
+Hooks is having an impact on how we can organize, write and share JavaScript.